Blog

 The German Nazi minister Hermann Göring ordered Seyss-Inquart to send a telegram requesting German military aid, but he refused, and the telegram was sent by a German agent in Vienna.
 On March 12 Germany invaded, and the enthusiasm that followed gave Hitler the cover to annex Austria outright on March 13.

-READ ALSO: What is the value of integration of COSX?
+READ ALSO: What is the role of mother tongue in English?

 Who leads Liechtenstein?